mendix/docs/content/en/docs/control-center/software-composition.md

 * **Production**: This shows whether the app is deployed in the production environment.
 * **Environment**: This is the name of the environment.
 * **Runtime**: This shows the Mendix Runtime version.
 * **Target Cloud**: This shows the type of the cloud where the app is deployed.
-Currently, only Free Cloud, Cloud and Cloud Dedicated are supported.
+Currently, only Free Cloud, Cloud, and Cloud Dedicated are supported.
 * **Technical Contact**: This shows the Technical Contact of the app.
 * {{% icon name="view" %}}: You can customize the columns of the list by clicking the {{% icon name="view" %}} icon and adjusting the selection of the check boxes.